sidhlee/data-structure-and-algorithm/sorting-algorithms/sorting-algorithms.md

 - Time(best & average): O(n log(n)) - n for looping from start to end index, log(n) for calling itself with left and right range.
 - Time(worst): O(n^2) - pivot is chosen to be first or last item, so we only have either left or right side.
 The deepest path in tree becomes as long as n

+## Radix Sort

+While the comparison sort algorithm has the lower bound of n log(n) time complexity, Radix sort is a non-comparison sort that utilizes a special property of integers where numbers with more digits are always greater than numbers with less digits.
+Radix sort distributes numbers in the list to the buckets 0 to 9 based on the the number's least significant digit and push them back to the array in the order they are stored in the buckets.
+As we repeat the same steps with n-th digit from the right, the numbers with n number of digits becomes sorted among themselves, and the numbers whose number of digits are less than n get stored in the bucket 0, already sorted in the previous iterations.
+It takes only as many iterations as the maximum number of digits found in the list to complete the sorting.

+### Radix Sort Helpers

+- `getDigit(num, place)` - returns the digit in `num` at the given `place` value.
+- `countDigits(num)` - returns the number of digits in `num`.
+- `getMaxDigit(nums)` - returns the maximum number of digits that can be found in the given array of numbers.

+### Radix Sort Implementation

+- Loop from i=0 while i <= k where k is the maximum number of digits found in the input array.
+In each iteration:
+  - create the buckets from 0 to 9
+  - place numbers in the bucket based on its i-th digit
+  - Replace the input array with the values from the buckets going from 0 to 9
+- Return the array

+### Radix Sort Complexity

+- Time (best, average, worst) - O(nk) where k is max number of digits
+- Space - O(n + k) where k is the number of unique numbers(eg. k = 10 for base 10)